iotaledger/goshimmer/docs/teamresources/analysis_dashboard.md

 4. Navigate to the root of the repo.
 5. Run `pkger` in the root of the repo.
 6. `pkged.go` should have been modified.
 7. Done.
-Now you can build goShimmer and your Analysis Dashboard changes will be included within the binary.
+Now you can build GoShimmer and your Analysis Dashboard changes will be included within the binary.

+The above steps can also be done by running the `scripts/pkger.sh` script from the root folder.